cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 #### Tubuloglomerular Feedback

 One of the main mechanisms for kidney regulation of renal blood flow due to changes in the mean arterial pressure is tubuloglomerular feedback.
 This is caused by a transient increase in GFR that leads to an increased sodium delivery to the macula densa @cite rhoades2003medical.
-For the %BioGears %Renal model, the macula densa is lumped with all tubules.
+For the %Renal model, the macula densa is lumped with all tubules.
 When the mass flow rate of sodium changes in the tubules, a response is applied.

 Within an autoregulatory range of 80 to 180 mmHg for the MAP, the renal blood flow is is maintained by either constricting (increased resistance) or dilating (decreased resistance) the afferent areteriole @cite rhoades2003medical.
 A higher sodium mass flow rate in the tubules leads to a higher resistance, and a lower mass flow rate leads to a lower resistance (see Figure 11).
 The minimum and maximum resistances for the afferent arteriole were determined through a unit test to be 1.7 mmHg/mL-s (at MAP of 80 mmHg) and 12.382 mmHg/mL-s (at MAP of 180 mmHg).